AngeloGalav/image-processing-and-computer-vision/2023-05-18 - Intro to CNN.md

 Like 𝑘-NN classifiers, neural networks enjoy a form of _universal approximation property_: neural networks with a single hidden layer can be used to approximate any continuous function to any desired precision.
 For instance, they can solve XOR.

 ### Depth as an exponential gain
 If one hidden layer is enough, why using more than one?
 For instance, XOR can be seen as the special case with only two inputs of a function called parity.

 In the worst case, which happens for the parity function, the number of hidden units grows exponentially with the input dimensions (it requires one hidden unit corresponding to each input configuration that needs to be distinguished).

 If more hidden layers are used, instead, a _linear_ number of neurons wrt the input size can learn parity.
 Well, maybe…

-## Vertical edge detection with FC layer
+## Vertical edge detection with FC layer - Convolutions
-In traditional image processing and computer vision, we usually rely on _convolution/correlation_ with hand-crafted filters (kernels) to process images (e.g. denoise or detect local features).
+In traditional image processing and computer vision, we usually rely on _convolution/correlation_ with hand-crafted filters (kernels) to _process images_ (e.g. denoise or detect local features).
-- Unlike linear layers, in a convolution, the input and output are _not flattened_, i.e. convolution preserves the spatial structure of images.
+- Unlike linear layers, in a convolution, the input and output are _not flattened_, i.e. <u>convolutions preserves the spatial structure of images</u>.
 - Unlike linear layers, a convolution _processes_ only a – small – _set of neighboring pixels_ at each location.
 In other words, each output unit is connected only to _local input units_.
 This realizes a so called __local receptive field__.
 - Unlike linear layers, _the parameters_ associated with the connections between an output unit and its input neighbors _are the same for all output units_.
 Thus, _parameters are said to be shared_ and the convolution seamlessly learns the same detector, regardless of the input position.
 Convolutions embody inductive biases dealing with the structure of images: images exhibit informative local patterns that may appear everywhere across an image.